Bass Fishing 101

 In order to catch bass you have to be where they are and you have to present them with a bait or lure that they will be interested in.
 Remember a hungry bass will also respond to a sound or sounds.
 Ask around on particular lakes as to what lure or lures work best on that lake and test out the suggestions your given.
 The best thing you can remember is if they aren't biting slow down.
 And make sure your using the right bass lure.

-During the Spring time position your boat in shallow water and cast to deep water.
+During the springtime position your boat in shallow water and cast to deep water.
 In the Fall position your boat in deep water and cast to shallow water.
 And learn your lake well.
 I really suggest that your bass boat at least be equipped with a depth finder.
 At the very least you need to know how deep the water your fishing in is so that you can be sure that your fishing at the right depth.
+Fish a few feet too shallow and you won't find the bass.
+Or you could be fishing to deep.
+You have to learn where the bass are at all times of the year in each particular lake and you have to fish where the bass are located.

-When the bass stop biting in the day time and the days heat up its a good ideal to go to night fishing for the bass.
+When the bass stop biting in the day time and the days heat up it's a good ideal to go to night fishing for the bass.
 If your lake water is at 65 degrees or over in the day time you will do much better night fishing for bass.
-As the summer gets hotter the bass will almost always stay deep so your going to need to try fishing at twenty feet or some where around that depth.
+As the summer gets hotter the bass will almost always stay deep so your going to need to try fishing at twenty feet or somewhere around that depth.
+If a certain part of a lake has cooler portions of water in it try fishing there especially when the heat of summer gets going.

 As in anything else practice makes perfect.
 Practice your casting technique so that you will be able to put your bass lure into the water exactly where you want it.
 As soon as you get your casting technique down you will quickly find that your catching more bass.

 You will need to learn that your best casting technique will be with your wrist and not your arm or shoulder.
-You want to make sure that you do not over fill your reel with line or this will effect your casting technique.
+You want to make sure that you do not overfill your reel with line or this will affect your casting technique.
 Some things to remember are.

 4. In order to catch bass you must know the lake your fishing in.
 And what the bass like to feed on.
 You need to present a lure similar to the bait the bass is feeding on and you will become a successful bass fisherman.